 Even if your goal is to get your ex back, the above behaviors only lower your chances of achieving that goal.
 Think about it: by constantly reaching out to your ex, you’re communicating nothing but desperation and neediness.

 There’s only one thing to do if you want to stop feeling lonely after your breakup: stop reaching out to your ex.
 Let yourself heal.

 Also, try to look at the broader perspective instead of letting temporary pain blind you to reality.
 If you reconnect with your ex at some point during your recovery, you might risk facing another, larger wave of pain, loneliness, and grief.

-Loneliness is not the end
+Loneliness after a breakup is not the end

 We are social animals; we live and thrive in communities, not in isolation.
 We’re also wired to physically rely on other people, or even emotionally.
 Hell, we even extract our unique life purpose from the relationships we cultivate with the things and, most notably, people around us.
 (4)

 So, there’s absolutely no way anyone can say that loneliness isn’t a big deal.
 It’s a huge deal.
 Loneliness is toxic for every part of you; your mental, physical, emotional, and spiritual health.
 But, despite that and as you have discovered, it can be surmounted.
 Your loneliness is not the end.